Holographic discommensurations: Conclusion

 \section{Conclusion}

-In this note I studied in detail the new solitonic object, which appears in the holographic model as soon as one considers the strong interplay between explicit and spontaneous symmetry breaking.
-I demonstrated that in many regards these holographic discommensurations conform the naive expectations obtained from the classical toy model: they are localized object, which are responsible to the mismatch between the periods of the explicit and spontaneous structure, they carry charge and they realize the domain walls in the staggered order parameter.
-The important difference though is the absence of the preferred value of charge, which would be quantized in the classical model.
+In this note I studied in detail the new solitonic object-- discommensuration -- which appears in the holographic model as soon as one considers the strong interplay between explicit and spontaneous symmetry breaking.
+I demonstrated that in many regards these holographic discommensurations conform the naive expectations obtained from the classical toy model: they are localized objects, which are responsible to the mismatch between the periods of the explicit and spontaneous structures; they carry charge and they realize the domain walls in the staggered order parameter.
+The important difference however is the absence of the preferred value of charge, which would be discrete in the classical model.

 Discommensurations play an important role in the commensurate/incommensurate phase transition.
 The commensurate state is stable as long as the mass of disc. is positive.
-Once the strengths of the lattice is lowered, the mass goes negative and discommensurations proliferate, forming the incommensurate state.
+Once the strength of the lattice is lowered, the mass goes negative and discommensurations proliferate, forming the incommensurate state.

 The involved numerical analysis is needed to study discommensurations.
 Given that they are solitons on top of the nonlinearly constructed ground state, it would be interesting to find out whether any analytic control over them is possible.
-To some extend they are similar to the Abrikosov vortices in the superconducting condensate.
+The examples of the analytical treatment of the similar solutions include \cite{Arancibia:2015saa,Arancibia:2014vua}.
+Also, to some extend they are similar to the Abrikosov vortices in the superconducting condensate.
 The latter can be analyzed perturbatively near the critical temperature, when the condensate itself is small.
-It would be interesting to analyze the similar approach to disc.
+It would be interesting to consider the similar approach to discommensurations.

 \acknowledgments

 I'm grateful to Tomas Andrade, with whom we are constantly collaborating on various commensurability projects.
 I'd like to thank Koenraad Schalm, Jan Zaanen, Aristos Donos, Christiana Pantelidou and Niko Jokela for insightful comments and useful discussions.
 I appreciate hospitality of the HEP group in NORDITA, Stockholm and the organizers of the workshop ``Many-Body Quantum Chaos, Bad Metals and Holography'', where the preliminary results of this study have been reported.